 Please note that this list is not exhaustive and subject to change

-Students will review in detail all the elements of a balance sheet, an income statement, and a statement of cash flows.
-They will learn how companies control their cash, their accounts receivable and manage their inventories.
-They will see how companies finance their operations with short-term and long-term debt, and through common and preferred stock financing.
-They will learn how to prepare and analyze a statement of cash flows, showing the sources and uses of cash from operating, investing, and financing activities.
-They will learn how to analyze the various financial statements using horizontal, vertical, and ratio analysis, as well as MVA and EVA ratios.
+You will review in detail all the elements of a balance sheet, an income statement, and a statement of cash flows.
+You will learn how companies control their cash, their accounts receivable and manage their inventories.
+You will see how companies finance their operations with short-term and long-term debt, and through common and preferred stock financing.
+You will learn how to prepare and analyze a statement of cash flows, showing the sources and uses of cash from operating, investing, and financing activities.
+You will learn how to analyze the various financial statements using horizontal, vertical, and ratio analysis, as well as MVA and EVA ratios.

-This course covers the basics of classical statistics and data analysis including summary measures of data, graphical presentation of data, random variables and probability distribu-tions, estimation, confidence intervals, and hypothesis testing.
-After achieving a reasonable familiarity with the classical material, students use more advanced quantitative methods ap-plied to managerial decision-making problems such as regression, and chi-squared tests of independence for categorical data.
-Emphasis throughout will be on interpreting data, choos-ing appropriate models and methods, and on practical applications of the statistical methods.
-The course relies on extensive use of the spreadsheet package Excel.
+This MBA course covers the basics of classical statistics and data analysis including summary measures of data, graphical presentation of data, random variables and probability distributions, estimation, confidence intervals, and hypothesis testing.
+After achieving a reasonable familiarity with the classical material, you use more advanced quantitative methods applied to managerial decision-making problems such as regression, and chi-squared tests of independence for categorical data.
+Emphasis throughout will be on interpreting data, choosing appropriate models and methods, and on practical applications of the statistical methods.
+This MBA course relies on extensive use of the spreadsheet package Excel.

 The past few years have witnessed a dramatic reappraisal of longstanding principles of strategic thinking, planning, and implementation.
 Partly this has been due to the so-called ‘flattening' of the world: the combined forces of accelerating globalization and digitalization have made it clear that organizational strategies and structures need to adapt to a radically new and unpredictable set of competitive dynamics.
 Inevitably then, not only are strategies and structures being reappraised; so too are the qualities, characteristics and profiles of current and next tier leaders.

-This course focuses on organizational behavior and cross-cultural management in the workplace.
-This course addresses some questions regarding occupational health and safety.
+This MBA course focuses on organizational behavior and cross-cultural management in the workplace.
+This graduate course addresses some questions regarding occupational health and safety.
 It concentrates on the variables that affect individual and collective behavior.
-This course will also talk about more traditional organizational behavior subjects such as stress at work, job satisfaction, motivation, performance appraisal, etc. Students will learn how work-related variables can affect human behavior and their implications for performance and satisfaction.
-They will also develop the ability to recognize the influence of these factors on organizational system-level variables and their impact on the critical determinants of organization human resource effectiveness: productivity, absenteeism, turnover, satisfaction, and citizenship.
+This master of business administration course will also talk about more traditional organizational behavior subjects such as stress at work, job satisfaction, motivation, performance appraisal, etc. You will learn how work-related variables can affect human behavior and their implications for performance and satisfaction.
+You will also develop the ability to recognize the influence of these factors on organizational system-level variables and their impact on the critical determinants of organization human resource effectiveness: productivity, absenteeism, turnover, satisfaction, and citizenship.

 Innovation is high on every executive's agenda today.
 Innovation is seen as a key differentiator in markets that are increasingly hard-fought and it is destined to become ever more so as competitive pressures increase across all industry sectors.
 Innovation separates the winners from the competitors.
 In a world of hyper competition, pro-active and continuous work with innovation is imperative to gain competitive advantage.